• Skip to primary navigation

 How to Make Paleo Chocolate Crinkle Cookies

-These paleo chocolate cookies are no chill - yes, the cookie dough doesn't require any chilling!
+These paleo crinkle cookies are no chill - yes, the cookie dough doesn't require any chilling!
 Meaning, this cookie recipe is super easy and can be completed (start to finish) in under 30 minutes.
+Here are the steps:

-Let the cookies cool on the baking sheet for 5 minutes, then transfer them to a wire cooling rack.
-If desired, sprinkle the cookies with additional tapioca flour, or powdered monk fruit sweetener.
+2. Let the cookies cool on the baking sheet for 5 minutes, then transfer them to a wire cooling rack.
+If desired, sprinkle the cookies with additional tapioca starch, or powdered monk fruit sweetener.

 More Paleo Christmas Cookie Recipes